 The construction of the Kidson weir started in 1904 with the object of impounding 80 acres of water varying in width from 80 feet to 500 feet with a maximum depth of 17 feet

-In the early years the village became a very popular week-end destination with visitors coming in by train to escape the hustle and bustle of Johannesburg on the ‘Fisherman’s Special’ train to Henley on Klip.
+In the early years the village became a very popular week-end destination with visitors coming in by train to escape the hustle and bustle of Johannesburg on the ‘Fisherman’s Special’. train to Henleya Saturday

 The village celebrated its centenary in 2004 and now houses the prestigious Oprah Winfrey Leadership academy for girls.

 After being overlooked as a holiday destination for many years, interest in the area has begun to develop as more and more visitors discover the unmatched beauty of the landscapes surrounding the town and the numerous attractions and activities it has to offer.

 Attractions in the area include the Suikerbosrand Nature Reserve, Marievale Bird Sanctuary, Heidelberg Golf Club, Bass Lake and the Vaal Dam /river Emerald Casino, to name but a few.

 - Dinner on request